mtgjson/mtgjson-website/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
-about: Report a bug on this project
+about: Report a bug in the documentation website
 title: ''
-labels: bug
+labels: Bug
 assignees: ''

 ---